pedrorafa26/3d-exp-widget/README.md

 # 3d-exp-widget
-A widget to implement in #D Experience "Run your App" dashboard window app.
+A widget to implement in 3D Experience "Run your App" dashboard window app.